RyanMatlock/randchoice/README.md

-`randchoice` is a tiny script that helps indecisive people choose from a list of options passed in either through `stdin` or as arguments to the script.
+`randchoice` is a tiny script that helps indecisive people choose from a list of options passed in through `stdin` and/or as arguments to the script.

 ## Usage